TeddPaul13/VehicleManagerFrontEnd/README.md

 Implement data validation and error handling to ensure that the data stored in the database is accurate and consistent.

 ### Testing:
-Write unit and integration tests to ensure the reliability and stability of your application.
+Write unit and integration tests to ensure the reliability and stability of your application. **Selenium** will be used for testing.

 ### Deployment:
 Deploy your Node.js backend and React frontend on a hosting platform of your choice.
 Popular options include AWS, Heroku, or Vercel for frontend and backend hosting.
 Set up a MySQL database instance for production use.